mbukeRepo/fal-go/README.md

 # The fal.ai GoLang client

-The fal serverless GoLant Client is a robust and developer-friendly library designed for seamless integration of fal serverless functions.
+The fal serverless GoLang Client is a robust and developer-friendly library designed for seamless integration of fal serverless functions.

 ### Getting Started